-The VDOE analyzes special education hearing officer decisions and hearing system procedures that incorporate input from the parties to the hearing.
-8 VAC§ 20-80-76.Q.1.
 The VDOE maintains an ongoing hearing process evaluation project.
 One of the factors to be considered by the evaluators is the management of the timeline during the course of the hearing process.
 This evaluation data is factored into VDOE's certification review of the hearing officer.